Boris Johnson's deaf plan for violent crime won't help turn the tide | ExBulletin

 Boris Johnson’s deaf plan for violent crime won’t help turn the tide

-When I was investigating the unsolved Brixton murder of Adrian Marriott, 20 in 2004 for the Evening Standard, I interviewed his mother Ruth.
+hen I was investigating the unsolved murder of 20-year-old Adrian Marriott in Brixton in 2004 for the Evening Standard, I interviewed his mother Ruth.
 At the time, Ruth’s five-year-old grandson, who lived with her, was severely traumatized: he had heard the gunshots that killed the uncle he adored like a dad.

-Fourteen years later, digging through Knife crime on the rise in London, I would reunite with his grandson and spend several weeks understanding his life.
+Fourteen years later, as I delved into the growing knife crime in London, I met his grandson again and spent several weeks understanding his life.
 At that time, Dianni Marriott was a 19-year-old who walked arrogantly and had a reputation for being fearless.
 He told me that he carried a knife for his safety, that he was prone to mood swings and that he was desperate to give up his life as a street gang.
 He had never received any advice and there hardly seemed to be a trace of this scared five-year-old, except for one thing: when Dianni was feeling anxious, he would put his thumb in his mouth and suck it. like a baby.

-It was then that I understood what these reformers about the youth violence commission was talking.
-They understood that there was often an overlap between victims and perpetrators of violence criminality and concluded that a new way tackle the underlying causes in addition to the police enforcement was necessary.
+It was then that I understood what these reformers of the Commission on Youth Violence were talking about.
+They understood that there was often an overlap between victims and perpetrators of violent crime and concluded that a new way of dealing with underlying causes in addition to law enforcement was needed.
 They called it the Trauma-informed Public Health Model and explained how it had been applied in Glasgow for 10 years with spectacular success.

-This week, as the Prime Minister announced his new plan to fight crime, the main axes of which are to sanction more stops and searches by the police and to shame offenders of anti-social behavior by wearing high visibility vests in fluorescent jacket chain gangs there was frustration among activists who, once again, sought out the same narrow tactics that have so miserably failed us in the past.
+This week, as the Prime Minister announced his new plan to fight crime, the main axes of which are to sanction more stops and searches by the police and so that offenders with antisocial behavior are humiliated by wearing high vests Visibility in fluorescent jacket chain gangs, there was frustration among activists that, once again, he resorted to the same narrow tactics that have so miserably failed us in the past.

 Yes, the stop and search, used judiciously and intelligently, is an essential tool in the fight against violent crime and has been supported by this newspaper.
-But it’s a double-edged sword, because black youth are 19 times more likely to be targeted and because for every 100 people arrested, 80 are innocent and end up feeling stigmatized, further degrading the relationship between the police and the community.
+But it’s a double-edged sword, because black youth are 19 times more likely to be targeted and because out of 100 arrested, 80 are innocent and end up feeling stigmatized, further degrading police-community relations. .

 Police chiefs criticized Johnson’s strategy for being fanciful, a waste of police time and for ignoring the evidence.
 But it was Boriss’ rhetoric that made me wince.
 He said stopping and searching was a kind and loving thing to do.
 And for those who have been sentenced to unpaid work for anti-social behavior, he said: I don’t see why you shouldn’t be in one of those fluorescent jacket chain gangs visibly paying your debt to you. the society.